Derek Stepan

-Derek Kenneth Stepan (/stɛˈpɑːn/ steh-PAHN; born June 18, 1990) is an American professional ice hockey center.
-He is currently under contract with the Carolina Hurricanes of the National Hockey League (NHL).
-He has previously played in the NHL for the New York Rangers, whom drafted Stepan in the second round, 51st overall, in the 2008 NHL Entry Draft, the Arizona Coyotes, Ottawa Senators and Carolina Hurricanes.
+Derek Kenneth Stepan (/stɛˈpɑːn/ steh-PAHN; born June 18, 1990) is an American former professional ice hockey center who played 13 seasons in the National Hockey League (NHL) for the New York Rangers, Arizona Coyotes, Ottawa Senators and Carolina Hurricanes.
+Stepan was drafted by the Rangers in the second round, 51st overall, in the 2008 NHL Entry Draft.

 After being drafted, Stepan attended the University of Wisconsin, where he played for the Badgers hockey team in the Western Collegiate Hockey Association (WCHA).
 On July 1, 2010, he signed his first professional contract with the Rangers, forgoing his junior and senior years at Wisconsin.
 On October 9, 2010, he became the first player in Rangers history, and the fourth in NHL history, to score a hat trick in his NHL debut.

 Playing career

 Amateur

 Stepan attended high school at Shattuck-Saint Mary's, where he played on the hockey team.
 He scored 81 points during his junior year and 111 during his senior year at the school.
 He then attended the University of Wisconsin, where he played for the Badgers ice hockey team in the Western Collegiate Hockey Association (WCHA).